TomiTom1234/GhostVOD-Stremio-Addon/README.md

 **Q4: Is this open-source?
 Can I self-host it?**

 A: Not yet, but it is officially on the roadmap!
 I am currently preparing a lightweight open-source version specifically designed for self-hosting.
-I will make a separate announcement here once the repository is public.

 --